OWASP/Software-Component-Verification-Standard/en/0x90-Appendix-A_Glossary.md

 - **Provenance** - The chain of custody and origin of a software component.
 Provenance incorporates the point of origin through distribution as well as derivatives in the case of software that has been modified.

-- **Software bill-of-materials (SBOM)** – A complete, formally structured, and machine-readable inventory of all software components and associated metadata, used by or delivered with a given piece of software.
+- **Software bill of materials (SBOM)** – A complete, formally structured, and machine-readable inventory of all software components and associated metadata, used by or delivered with a given piece of software.

 - **Software Identification (SWID)** - An ISO standard that formalizes how software is tagged.

-- **Software Package Data Exchange (SPDX)** - A Linux Foundation project which produces a software bill-of-materials specification and a standardized list of open source licenses.
+- **Software Package Data Exchange (SPDX)** - A Linux Foundation project which produces a software bill of materials specification and a standardized list of open source licenses.

 - **Third-party component** – Any software component not directly created including open source, "source available",